Orion: Meaning, Popularity, Origin of Baby Name Orion | Boys

 We live in an area with a large Irish population, many people hear the name as O'Ryan.
 We chose the name because it sounded strong, and had a meaning, and mythology to it.
 Orion was also chosen because we felt it was unique without being bizarre.

-Personal experiences with the name Orion: | Edit
+- Personal experiences with the name Orion

-My stepson is named Orion.
+My stepson isnnamed Orion.
 I wouldn't have chosen it myself, but I have come to like it.
 My husband and I call him Rion (pronounced Ryan), so he can go by something more conventional-sounding if he wants to.
 At this point though (he's 8), he prefers to be called Orion by friends and teachers.

 My grandfather's middle name was Orien, with the accent on the first syllable.
 Similar enough to go along with the mythological aspects, but unique on its own and not mistakable for O'Ryan, as someone else mentioned.